MetaMask/metamask-docs/snaps/features/custom-ui/with-jsx.md

 ### `Tooltip`

-Outputs a tooltip when the wrapped child is hovered over.
+Outputs a tooltip when the wrapped element is hovered over.

 #### Props

 - `content`: - The content of the tooltip.
-- `children`: - The child element to wrap.
+- `children`: - The element to wrap.

 #### Example